 If you've decided that you're tired of waiting until the growing season to play outside in the garden, it's time to consider greenhouse kits.
 Available in all different shapes and sizes, these kits allow you to easily construct a DIY greenhouse over the course of a weekend even if you have no experience designing and building such structures.
 The best greenhouse kits vary based on your specific needs and budget.

 The key to choosing the right greenhouse kit for you is to understand how you intend to use the greenhouse.
-Your specific goals and plant choices will determine how large your greenhouse needs to be, what type of covering you'll need to use and even what kind of frame will work best.
-The many options may seem overwhelming at first, but you can quickly narrow them down once you understand your specific needs, how a particular greenhouse kit may or may not meet them and, of course, whether or not it has an easy assembly.
+Your specific goals and plant choices will determine how large your greenhouse needs to be, what type of covering you'll need to use, and even what kind of frame will work best.
+The many options may seem overwhelming at first, but you can quickly narrow them down once you get a good sense of your goals (as well as how complicated it is to put together).

 You may have dreams of a glorious hobby greenhouse that fills most of your backyard with easy access to home-grown produce year-round, but your homeowners' association or the local building code may have a very different vision.
 Before you start shopping for (and falling in love with) greenhouse kits, make sure you know what you're allowed to have.
 Local zoning rules and homeowner association guidelines may both limit the size of your greenhouse and where it is placed within your yard or how closely it sits to your house.